-PDF version (304 kb)
+PDF version (1.7 MB)

-The Minerals and Metals Sector of Natural Resources Canada promotes the participation of Aboriginal communities in minerals and metals activities across Canada by sharing information on Aboriginal-industry leading practices.
+The Minerals and Metals Sector of Natural Resources Canada promotes the participation of Aboriginal communities in minerals and metals activities across Canada by sharing information on Aboriginal industry leading practices.

 Employment and Training

 Agreement when developing these programs to ensure project-related cultural and employee/ community wellness issues would be addressed in a sensitive and meaningful manner.
-The Cultural Awareness program, for example, was designed by four well-known Northern Aboriginal teachers and includes cultural, and drug and alcohol awareness workshops; mine tours for Aboriginal elders, women and students; and comprehensive community relations programs, including financial donations and scholarships.
+The Cultural Awareness program, for example, was designed by four well-known Northern Aboriginal teachers and includes cultural and drug and alcohol awareness workshops; mine tours for Aboriginal elders, women and students; and comprehensive community relations programs, including financial donations and scholarships.

 Diavik’s vision is to be Canada’s premier diamond producer, creating a legacy of responsible safety, environmental and employee development practices, and enduring community benefits.

 In September 2012, with the conclusion of open-pit mining, Diavik safely and successfully completed its transition to an all underground mine.
 With its investment in its underground mine, Diavik ensures local training, employment and business benefits will continue to 2020 and potentially beyond.
 The transition began in 2007 when underground mine construction funding was announced by owners Rio Tinto and Dominion Diamond Corporation.